codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/cron-triggers.md

 From now on, Codefresh will trigger a pipeline execution for two pipelines linked to the previously specified `cron` `trigger-event`, every 20 minutes (`once in 20 minutes`).

-### Cron event payload
+## Cron event payload

-The following variables are available to any Codefresh pipeline linked to a Cron trigger-event:
+The following variables are available to any Codefresh pipeline linked to a Cron trigger event:

 - `EVENT_MESSAGE`: Free-text message (specified during creation)
 - `EVENT_TIMESTAMP`: Event timestamp in RFC 3339 format